andrewcooke/simple-crypt/README.md

 ```

 Which, when run, produces something like the following (the actual encrypted
-message will be different each time, as a random IV is used for each message):
+message will be different each time, as a random salt is used for each
+message):

 ```
 password: ******